sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdk-pixbuf2-xlib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Deprecated Xlib integration for gdk-pixbuf2
+Short desc    : Deprecated Xlib integration for gdk-pixbuf2
 URL          : https://gitlab.gnome.org/Archive/gdk-pixbuf-xlib
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gdk-pixbuf2-xlib contains the deprecated API for integrating gdk-pixbuf2 with
+Descript     : gdk-pixbuf2-xlib contains the deprecated API for integrating gdk-pixbuf2 with
              : Xlib data types.
              :
              : This library was originally shipped by gdk-pixbuf2, and has